 Following implementation of the Bribery Act 2010, the Board adopted appropriate procedures.
 There is an agreed procedure for Directors to take independent professional advice, if necessary, at the Company's expense.

-The Directors have access to the advice and services of the Secretary through its appointed representatives who are responsible to the Boards for:
+The Directors have access to the advice and services of the Secretary through its appointed representatives, who are responsible to the Board for:

-- · ensuring that Board procedures are complied with; - under the direction of the Chairman, ensuring good information flows within the Board and its Committees; and - advising on corporate governance matters.
+- ensuring that Board procedures are complied with; - under the direction of the Chairman, ensuring good information flows within the Board and its Committees; and - advising on corporate governance matters.

-An induction meeting will be arranged by the Manager on the appointment of any new Director, covering details about the Company, the Manager, legal responsibilities and venture capital trust industry matters.
-Directors are provided, on a regular basis, with key information regarding the Company's policies, regulatory and statutory requirements and internal controls.
+An induction meeting will be arranged by the Manager on the appointment of any new Director, covering details about the Company, the Manager, legal responsibilities and VCT matters.
+Directors are provided, on a regular basis, with key information on the Company's policies, regulatory and statutory requirements and internal controls.
 Changes affecting Directors' responsibilities are advised to the Board as they arise.

-Atul Devani is Chairman of the Company and also the Nomination Committee.
-Atul was independent of the Manager at the time of his appointment as a Director on 5 April 2014 and as Chairman on 13 April 2016 and continues to be so by virtue of his lack of connection with the Manager and the absence of cross-directorships with his fellow Directors.
-Keith Pickering is the Chairman of the Audit & Risk and Management Engagement Committees, as the other Directors consider that he has the skills and experience relevant to these roles.
-David Allan is Chairman of the Remuneration Committee.
+Peter Linthwaite was independent of the Manager at the time of his appointment as a Director in November 2018 and Chairman in May 2019, and continues to be so by virtue of his lack of connection with the Manager and the absence of cross-directorships with his fellow Directors.
+Peter is also Chairman of the Management Engagement and Nomination Committees as the other Directors consider that he has the skills and experience relevant to these roles.
+A senior non-executive director has not been appointed, as the Board considers that each of the Directors has different qualities and areas of expertise on which they may lead.

 The Board meets at least four times each year and, between meetings, maintains regular contact with the Manager.
 The primary focus of quarterly Board Meetings is a review of investment performance and related matters including asset allocation, peer group information and industry issues.
-Between meetings, the Board maintains contact with the Manager and has access to senior members of the management team and to the company secretarial team.
-During the year ended 30 November 2021, the Board held five Board Meetings and four Committee Meetings.
-In addition, there were five meetings of the Audit & Risk Committee and one meeting of each of the Nomination, Remuneration and Management Engagement Committees.
+During the year ended 31 December 2021, the Board held four full quarterly Board Meetings; one Committee Meeting to approve the issue of the Prospectus for the Offer for Subscription; two Committee Meetings to approve the issue of shares under the DIS; and two Committee Meetings to approve the release of financial results.
+In addition, there were four meetings of the Risk Committee, two meetings of the Audit Committee and one meeting each of the Management Engagement and Nomination Committees.